Transportation Infrastructure Finance and Innovation Act (TIFIA) Program - American Cities Climate Challenge

 Helpful Tips

 TIFA intends to facilitate projects with significant public benefits, encourage new revenue streams and private participation, fill capital market gaps for secondary/subordinate capital, and limit Federal exposure by relying on market discipline.
-The granter intends to be a flexible, "patient" investor willing to take on investor concerns about investment horizon, liquidity, predictability and risk.
+The granter intends to be a flexible, ""patient"" investor willing to take on investor concerns about investment horizon, liquidity, predictability and risk.
+Interest does not accrue until proceeds are drawn, flexible amortization, up to 35 year repayment period, deferrable for five years after substantial project completion and no pre-payment penalty.

 Other Notes